 Color blindness usually affects a person’s ability to tell the difference between shades of red and green or shades of blue and yellow.
 Complete color blindness, which is rare, causes a person to see most objects in shades of gray.

-Heredity is the main risk factor for color blindness.
+Genetics is the main risk factor for color blindness.
 If your mother, father, or grandparents were color blind, you may have the gene(s) that cause color blindness.
 The condition is also more common in men.

 The following risk factors increase your chance of developing acquired color blindness: